LSEG-API-Samples/Article.RDP.JavaScript.HTTP-Proxy/README.md

 the [http-proxy](https://www.npmjs.com/package/http-proxy) module and [Express.js](https://expressjs.com/) web framework for the webserver and reverse proxy functionalities.

 **Note**:
 Please be informed that this article and example projects aim for Development and POC purposes only.
 This kind of reverse proxy implementation is not recommended for Production use.
-You may use the de-facto server like [Nginx](https://www.nginx.com/) for the reverse proxy in your environment.
+You may use a de-facto server like [Nginx](https://www.nginx.com/) for the reverse proxy in your environment.
 Alternatively, you may use [the RDP Implicit Grant](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis/tutorials#authorization-for-browser-based-applications).

 ## <a id="cross_domain"></a>Why we need a Reverse Proxy?